conjee/conjee.github.io/_posts/2015-11-27-uninstall-or-reinstall-onedrive.md

 Windows 10 integrates OneDrive Service by default.
 However, it's annoying for users who don't use Onedrive:

 1. Runs at startup
-2. Stays at the left column in file explorer
+2. Pinned at the left panel in File Explorer
 3. Appears in Open/Save dialog boxes
 4. Error prompts